AppsFlyerSDK/segment-appsflyer-ios/README.md

  In XCode, go to **File** > **Swift Package** > **Add Package dependency...** And add https://github.com/AppsFlyerSDK/segment-appsflyer-ios for the package dependency url.

 ## <a id="manual"> Manual mode
-By default, when using the appsflyer-segment wrapper, AppsFlyer SDK starts automatically when initializing Segment with AppsFlyer factory.
-In order to give the developer more freedom, we added a manual mode in version `6.8.0`.
-When using this manual mode, the developer is responsible to start AppsFlyer SDK.
-To use the manual mode, you need to create the SEGAppsFlyerIntegrationFactory with a manual mode.
+Starting version `6.8.0`, we support a manual mode to seperate the initialization of the AppsFlyer SDK and the start of the SDK.
+In this case, the AppsFlyer SDK won't start automatically, giving the developper more freedom when to start the AppsFlyer SDK.
+Please note that in manual mode, the developper is required to implement the API ``AppsFlyerLib.shared().start()`` in order to start the SDK.
 ### Example:
 ```objective-c
   [SEGAppsFlyerIntegrationFactory createWithManualMode:YES];